 My Midwestern roots make me hypersensitive to being polite.
 It is a sickness.
-I’ve been known to take my pack into the hallway so I wouldn’t disturb others when I needed to get something out while people were sleeping.
+I’ve been known to take my pack into the hallway so I won’t disturb others when I need to get something out while people are sleeping.
 There are many unwritten rules to hostel etiquette and after spending a few weeks in a hostel you’ll start to pick up on the little annoying/rude things people do.
-I think most “infractions” boil down to being inexperienced with hostel living, but there are a few cardinal rules that hosteler should be aware of.
+I think most “infractions” boil down to being inexperienced with hostel living, but there are a few cardinal rules that every hosteler should be aware of.

 Clean Your Own Dishes: Hostels with kitchens are great, but many people just leave their dirty dishes in the sink.
 This isn’t cool.
 Even if you only use a cup – wash it.
 It only takes 2 minutes so there are no excuses.

 Pack Your Crap Early: When I have to check-out of the hostel super early I always get everything ready and shower the night before.
 I make sure everything is packed, and I set out my outfit for the next day.
 The next morning I get dressed, stash my sleeping clothes and I’m out of the room in 5 minutes.
 I do my best to keep as quiet as possible.
 This concept is lost on many people.
-There aren’t as many things as annoying as someone spending 30 minutes loudly packing all their belongings at 5am.
+There aren’t many things more annoying than someone spending 30 minutes loudly packing all of their belongings at 5am.